Breastfeeding is an amazing experience for both mother and baby.

 It can feel like the issue will never go away.
 But the battle is worth fighting!

-Once our thrush was gone my daughter and I were able to go back to our amazing nursing experience.
+Once our thrush was gone my daughter and I was able to go back to our amazing nursing experience.

-Here is some other great sources about thrush:
+Here are some other great sources about thrush:

 Have you ever had thrush?
-What tips worked for you?
+What tips on how to prevent thrush worked for you?

 Thank you for this article!
 I am going through all the steps now to get rid of this horrible thrush I have with my one month old.